Fall is the perfect time for an adventure in New England. Last year I made a trip to Portland, Maine and this year I decided to visit Stowe, Vermont.

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.
 Clicking on these links won’t cost you any extra money.

-We stayed 15 minutes outside downtown Stowe at an Airbnb in Morristown, Vermont.
+I stayed 15 minutes outside downtown Stowe at an Airbnb in Morristown, Vermont.
 The 2 bedroom apartment was located above their garage.
 There was plenty of space and the apartment was updated but contained so many details that still gave it that country/Vermont feel.
-We would 100% stay here again and Chris & Melissa were fantastic hosts.
+I would 100% stay here again and Chris & Melissa were fantastic hosts.

 Check out our Airbnb here: “Quiet Country Apartment in the Village”